SamFrancis084/SamFrancis084.github.io/_posts/2026-05-26-my-blog-post.md

 3. Iterate through a x, y and z for loop.
 4. Sample 3d noise using a vector3 of the x, y, z positions -> this is maybe the most important step as it provides the density of a given point
 5. Feed this position into other functions and look up tables to retrieve data such as corner positions.
-6. This will also look at a table of possible shapes for the voxel to be, meaning the voxel “cubes” look smoother than a game like Minecrafts, deliberately blocky, terrain.
+6. This will also look at a table of possible shapes for the voxel to be, meaning the voxel “cubes” look smoother than a game like Minecraft's deliberately blocky, terrain.
 7. Store all of this data in the created arrays and build the mesh by passing the relevant arrays into the right spots.
 For example, I used an array mesh 3d in my implementation as I was able to pass in all of the values without much thought (and it helped with scalability)

 ![TerrainCubes](/assets/godotPro3_01.gif)